Pairing Wine with Summer Fruits and Vegetables

 Whereas you may simply eat a well-seasoned steak, it’s unlikely that you’re just eating “just” a well-seasoned squash.
 That squash might be cooked with onions or shallots, and maybe there’s some zucchini or herbs mixed in for contrasting color and flavor.
 Vegetables and fruits tend to be highly collaborative foods.
 That makes most of them fairly easy to pair with wine because they show a more diverse range of flavors.

 But, there are always ornery ones.
-Pairing wine with the artichoke and the asparagus are the top challenges in the veggie world.
+Pairing wine with artichoke and asparagus is a tough challenge in the veggie world.
 Both are high in umami and bitter elements, so they often insert an unpleasant contrast to the fruit-driven character of wine.
 That is especially the case when the wine has been aged with any new oak, which imparts notes of vanilla, caramel and torrefaction.

 The good news is that these two difficult-for-wine foods work well with the same wines.
 Those wines are crisp and crunchy enough to cut through the food on the palate, provide a diversity of flavors, while a number of exotic and far-flung varieties can work, an unoaked, varietal Sauvignon Blanc is always a sure bet.